Watch Together

 Audiences and critics alike did not have high hopes for 2014’s The Lego Movie, a motion picture inspired by a popular line of plastic building toys for children.
 Post-modern pranksters Phil Lord and Christopher Miller’s blindingly shiny CGI animated comedy about an affable everyman, voiced by Chris Pratt, who discovers that he may possess a heroic destiny soared above the low, low expectations engendered by its inspiration with a wild romp through seemingly the entirety of pop culture, or at least the intellectual property Warner Bros. controls.
 The Lego Movie isn’t just funny and inventive; it’s also surprisingly satirical and unexpectedly emotional.
 The Lego Movie isn’t just funny and entertaining; it’s genuinely about something as well. — NR

-Stream The Lego Movie on HBO Max.
+Stream The Lego Movie Netflix.

 42. Robin Hood (1973)